 Advance Your Knowledge of Cyber Operations, Information Technology, and Cyberthreats When You Earn Your Master’s in Cybersecurity at Walden

 Staying safe and secure online is a priority.
-And according to the Bureau of Labor Statistics, jobs for information security analysts are expected to grow by 32% by 2028—much faster than average.1 To help meet the demand for skilled talent and cybersecurity leaders, Walden University has joined the movement to prepare the IT professionals of tomorrow by offering degree programs at the bachelor’s, master's, and doctoral levels in cyber and information security, including an MS in Cybersecurity.
-In this program, you can learn to outsmart ruthless cyberattackers and protect organizations and individuals from today’s most dangerous cyberthreats.
+And according to the Bureau of Labor Statistics, jobs for information security analysts are expected to grow by 32% by 2028—much faster than average.1 To help meet the demand for skilled talent and cybersecurity leaders, Walden University has joined the movement to prepare the IT professionals of tomorrow by offering degree programs at the bachelor’s, master’s, and doctoral level in cyber and information security, including an MS in Cybersecurity.
+In this program, you can learn to outsmart cyberattackers and protect organizations and individuals from today’s most dangerous cyberthreats.

 Walden Offers 80+ Online Programs to Move Your Life Forward, find your program now.

 Thanks to online education, it’s easier than ever to earn your degree in cybersecurity.
 That’s because you don’t have to worry about driving to a campus or attending classes at a specific time of day.
 Instead, when you choose to earn your master’s in cybersecurity online at Walden, you’ll have the freedom to attend classes from home at whatever time of day works best for you.